aweers/replicate_siamMAE/README.md

 Note that the method doesn't require any class labels and therefore we store only the video files and all in a single folder.

 ### Data loading
 We use [PyTorchVideo](https://github.com/facebookresearch/pytorchvideo/) for the data loading.
 To recreate the random frame sampling with a gap between 4 and 48 frames we create our own sampler.
+We also include the possibility to use a `repeated sampling factor`, such that the overhead of loading and decoding videos is minimized.
 The sampler can be found in `utils/random_temporal_subsample.py`.
 In [this notebook](notebooks/dataloading.ipynb) we show empirically that the sampler works as expected.

 ## Implementation